cyan-ding/evilevo/README.md

 # Running

 The main webapp that unifies this project is located in `/webapp`.
 This is a simple Vite app that can be run with `npm run dev` after installing the dependencies with `npm i`.
 Require `node >= 20`.
+Runs on port 5173 by default.

 Then, run the `nvcr.io/nvidia/clara/bionemo-framework:2.7` docker container with the `evo2/` directory mounted.
 Inside `evo2/webapi/app.py` is a Flask app.
 Run this file with Python inside the docker container.
 Port `5000` must be exposed.